itsnotajulius/Java/JavaNote.md

     Composition:
       Definition:                 Describes a class that references one or more objects of other classes.
 Allows you to model a has-a association between objects.
-                                  Inheritance has limits but use that here give access to all
+                                  Inheritance has limits but use that here give access to all.
+(Pc has case, monitor, motherboard)

     Inheritance:
       Def:                        A Superclass-name you know another  Subclass-name will need.
 (Eg PetCode needs Class:dog needs Class: Characteristics)